Sewing collars & leashes with an LK-1900BN bartacking machine

 The instruction manual (pgs 15 & 16) shows how to install the bobbin.
 But, two things worth emphasizing:

-2. The tension plate (on the outside of the bobbin case) has two guides which the thread should stay between.
+The tension plate (on the outside of the bobbin case) has two guides which the thread should stay between.
+The thread can pull past the guide and feed from the side of the plate (especially if the bobbin-case's thread tension is set low - the plate sprung higher).
 If it's not between those guides, the thread tension will be inconsistent.

 Bobbin case to avoid?

 Notice how one of the guides (which the thread's supposed to stay between) hangs off the side of the case.
 The thread easily pulls past that guide, feeding from behind it - coming off the side of the tension plate.
 It wasn't a big problem.
 But, it's hard to get the thread tension balanced.
-You can find the other style (shown above, both "guides" go down into the square hole in front).
+You should look for the other style (shown above, both "guides" go down into the square hole in front).
 This one may be an older design.

 Work clamps & feed plates

 The machine comes with a 27 x 5mm work clamp (27.4 x 5.2mm feed plate).
-You can use this for all the collar bartacks from 3/8"- to 1"-wide.
-(For the 1-1/2"-wide collars, you can sew two 3/4"-long bartacks end to end).
+You can use this for all the collar bartacks (3/8"- to 1"-wide.
+For the 1-1/2"-wide collars, you can sew two 3/4"-long bartacks across the webbing).
 This would be the fastest way to get started.
-But, my cut & mark measurements might not be right (at least for the smaller collars).
+But, my cut & mark measurements might not be right for the smaller collars.

-I bought a 40mm-wide clamp for the 1-1/2"-wide collar (one long bartack).
+I bought a 39mm-wide clamp for the 1-1/2"-wide collar.
 And, a 20mm-wide for the 3/4" (and smaller) collars.
-My goal with the smaller clamp was to reduce the webbing's overlap (have more adjustable range.
+My goal with the smaller clamp was to reduce the webbing's overlap (have more adjustable collar range.
 The 1" clamp would require more overlap with these smaller collars.).
 Previously, I made these collars with a Singer 201-2 which has a narrow foot.
 I was able to put the stitches closer to triglide, buckle, ring.
-The 20mm clamp (modified as you'll see) got closer to what I had been doing (than if I used the 27mm).
+The 20mm clamp (modified as you'll see) got closer to what I'd been doing (than if I used the 27mm).

 I use the following[4] with collars:

 For leashes you need box clamps.
 (The 3/8"-wide leashes are the exception.
 That webbing is the same as used for collars.
-Bar tacks are fine.).
-The webbing used for wider leashes is thin.
-If you tried to use a bartack, I think it should have a wider zig-zag (y-direction) than used for collars.
-The idea would be to cover more material.
-But, that could require you to enlarge the clamp & plate's opening (for a really wide zig-zag).
+Bartacks are fine.
+A box that small would be tedious.).
+The webbing used for wider leashes is thin compared to the webbing used for collars.
+If you use a bartack, I think it should have a wider zig-zag (y-direction) to grab more material.
+The collar bartacks would be too concentrated & heavy in a small spot (for such thin webbing).
+If you used a large enough - almost decorative - zig-zag, you'd have to to enlarge the clamp & plate's opening.
 If you had to do that, you might as well buy box-clamps.

 I use the following with leashes: